xak2000/nomad/website/source/guides/operating-a-job/failure-handling-strategies/check-restart.html.md

 # Example

-The following `check_restart` stanza waits for two consecutive health check failures with a grace period and considers both `critical` and `warning` statuses as failures
+The following `check_restart` block waits for two consecutive health check failures with a grace period and considers both `critical` and `warning` statuses as failures

 ```text